LeonardoKortaz/ReFocuz/README.md

 # ReFocuz

-A Chrome extension for tracking time spent on websites.
+A Chrome extension for tracking time spent on websites for today and total time.
 (Alpha version)

 ## Features
 - **Real-time tracking** - Automatically tracks time spent on each website
-- **Visual timer widget** - Timer widget that displays time spent
+- **Visual timer widget** - Timer widget that displays time spent today
 - **Detailed time statistics** - View detailed time breakdown
 - **Clear Data** - Clear all data with one click (Debug option)